RoseKavalier/H3API/single_header/Readme.md

 ## WARNING

 No pull requests, modifications, contributions or anything will be accepted related to this unit.
-This single header is generated using [Quom](https://github.com/Viatorus/quom) and will not be maintained in any other way. **The only tolerated issues** are directly related to **bugs that occur during generation**.
+This single header is generated using [amalgamate.py](../scripts/amalgamate.py) and will not be maintained in any other way.

+**If you find an issue that occured during generation**, report it via an issue or a pull request to `amalgamate.py`.

 ## H3API Preprocessor Definitions Overview
 ---